-We supply and install a range of surface mounted GRP tactile paving designed specifically to meet The Department of the Environment, Transport and the Regions Guidance on the Use of Tactile Paving Surfaces.
+We supply and install a full range of surface mounted tactile paving designed specifically to meet The Department of the Environment, Transport and the Regions Guidance on the Use of Tactile Paving Surfaces.

 The Department for Transport and Building Regulations place requirements on local authorities and duty holders to provide tactile guidance/warning surfaces for visually impaired persons in public areas and access to buildings & transport facilities.

 Surface mounted tactile paving systems offer significant advantages over traditionally used concrete materials in both longevity and cost of installation.

-With no excavation required, installation of our surface mounted tactile paving tiles takes a fraction of the time it would lay concrete pavers.
-Tests have shown the tiles are significantly harder wearing (up to 7 times) and crucially, as they remain permanently flexible, are not subject to freeze/thaw fracturing and spalling.
+With no excavation required, installation of our surface mounted tactile paving tiles takes a fraction of the time it would lay concrete pavers and tests have shown the composite tactile paving tiles are significantly harder wearing, up to seven times.

 The full range of tiles is offered in a polyurethane resin/stone composite (incorporating recycled material).
 Blister Platform Edge Off-Street and Corduroy versions are also available in corrosion resistant GRP (incorporating refined aluminium oxide granules).

 Both types display extreme durability & have a slip-resistant finish.